emmanueljs1/nbe/NbE.lagda.md

 `Γ ⊢ t : T Ⓡ ⟦ t ⟧ ↑Γ` (which will then finish our proof), but we will focus on the logical relation itself for now.

-For defining the relation in Agda, we will need to first define some other relations.
-The first such relation we define "lifts" definitional equality to include liftable neutrals.
+For defining the relation in Agda, we will need to first define another relation that "lifts" definitional equality to include liftable neutrals.
 If the liftable neutral can be lifted to the context `Γ`, this is just definitional equality.
 Otherwise, the relation can never hold, as there is no lifted term in the context to compare to.

 ```agda
 _==^_ : {Γ : Ctx} {T : Type} → Γ ⊢ T → Ne^ T → Set